The Golden Rule and Loving Our Neighbor

 Underlying the Cultural Revolution was a philosophy that saw people not as individuals having value, but as competing groups and warring classes.
 The leaders encouraged class warfare, not serving people, but using them to achieve their political goals.
 China as a nation paid a heavy price for this: social disarray, gross injustice, economic instability, and mass killing of innocent people.
 Wiser Chinese leaders who came later realized the mistakes that were made and spent many years repairing the damage.

 This shows what can happen when enough people who reject God’s commands gain access to power.
 A very similar scenario occurred in Germany in the 1930’s when the Nazi regime scapegoated the Jews.
 The result was the death of millions of innocent people.
 Sinful human nature is universal and doesn’t observe social or political boundaries.
 Injustice has occurred in many other countries at different times in history.
-The United States is not exempt, as we are all too familiar with the history of slavery in the U.S.
+The United States is not exempt, as we are all too familiar with its history of slavery.

 The ancient wisdom of God